jtablesaw/tablesaw/README.md

 Tablesaw
 =======

-Tablesaw is the replacement for Outlier.
-It's a high-performance, in-memory, table-like data structure, a set of tools for data manipulation, and an integrated, column-oriented storage format.
+Tablesaw is a high-performance, in-memory data table, combined with tools for data manipulation, and a column-oriented storage format.
+In Java.

 __With Tablesaw, you can import, sort, transform, filter, and summarize tables of _one billion rows_ on a laptop.__
-To get here, we've taken tools and tricks developed for high-frequency trading (e.g. primitive-backed arrays) and data warehouses (e.g. compressed, column-oriented storage and data structures), and used them to maximize what you can do in a single VM.
+To get here, we took tools from high-frequency trading (e.g. primitive collections) and data warehouses (e.g. compressed, column-oriented storage and data structures), and used them to maximize what you can do in a single VM.

-The intent is to make all but the biggest data wrangling jobs approachable without the complexity of distributed computing (HDFS, Hadoop, etc.).
+The goal is to make all but the biggest data wrangling jobs approachable without the complexity of distributed computing (HDFS, Hadoop, etc.).
-Analysis is more productive because there's less engineering overhead and shorter iteration cycles, and the fluent API is designed to let developers express operations in a concise and readable fashion.
+Analysis is more productive with less engineering overhead and shorter iteration cycles.
+A fluent API lets developers express operations in a concise and readable fashion.

-While Tablesaw provides general-purpose analytic support, the goal is to provide especially rich functionality for working with time-series, including specialized column types for local dates, times and datetimes (combined), as well as periods.
+While Tablesaw provides general-purpose analytic support, the goal is to provide especially rich functionality for working with time-series, including specialized column types for local dates, times and timestamps, as well as periods.

 At the same time, we want to provide usability at least as good as Pandas and R data-frames.